pfsense/docs/source/releases/2-5-0-new-features-and-changes.rst

 * Fixed issues with PPPoE over a VLAN failing to reconnect `#9148 <https://redmine.pfsense.org/issues/9148>`__
 * Changed the way interface VLAN support is detected so it does not rely on the VLANMTU flag `#9548 <https://redmine.pfsense.org/issues/9548>`__
 * Added a PHP shell playback script ``restartallwan`` which restarts all WAN-type interfaces `#9688 <https://redmine.pfsense.org/issues/9688>`__
+* Changed assignment of the ``fe80::1:1`` default IPv6 link-local LAN address so it does not remove existing entries, which could cause problems such as Unbound failing to start `#9998 <https://redmine.pfsense.org/issues/9998>`__

 IPsec
 -----